giordano-lucas/dex-cyclic-arbitrage/index.md

 {% include_relative figures/clustering/Profitability_of_each_cluster_train.html %}
 # Cycles profitability prediction

+XXXXX

-# Further steps/improvements
+# Further steps
 ## Embedding improvement

 In section [Data preprocessing](#data-preprocessing), `0-padding` was introducted to standardize the length of each time series.
-However, the choice of `0s` is rather arbitrary and can introduce many problems upon training the autoencoder (as well as scaling the data).
+However, the choice of `0s` is rather arbitrary and can introduce many problems upon training the `autoencoder` (as well as scaling the data).
 Indeed, a small computation shows that introducing this padding technique adds XXX zeros which corresponds to a fraction XXX % of the training set entries.
-This means that the autoencoder can do a decent only by trying to improve the reconstruction of `0s`is the training set.
+This means that the `autoencoder` can do a decent only by trying to improve the reconstruction of `0s`is the training set.

 Moreover, if we keep increasing the number of padded `Os`, we can make the `MSE` abitrary close to 0 (perfect model).